Efficient Exploration of Chemical Kinetics: Efficient Gaussian Process Regression

-As a diagnostic, the \gls{neb} (described in Section \ref{sec:theo:neb} and Section \ref{sec:asp:eon:roneb}) can be used to determine the quality of the saddles found by \texttt{sella} and the \gls{gpd}.
-For the first system in the benchmark, \texttt{singlet 000}, a 16-atom acyclic ether (\(\mathrm{C}_5\mathrm{OH}_{10}\)), both \texttt{sella} and \gls{gpd} calculations are launched until convergence.
 The \gls{gpd} identifies a hydrogen transfer saddle point with a \gls{rmsd} of just 0.2 \AA{} after only 23 HF calculations, while Sella locates a saddle corresponding to a methyl group rotation which is lower in energy by 0.4 eV, but the configuration is significantly further away (\gls{rmsd} of 0.6 \AA{}).

-To explore the connectivity between the initial geometry and the Sella saddle, we employ the \gls{roneb} protocol (Section \ref{sec:asp:eon:roneb}), leveraging the fact that \gls{neb} bands can be formed between arbitrary points.
+Since energy alone cannot be considered sufficient for cataloging saddles \cite{poberznikPARTnPluginImplementation2024} we explore the connectivity between the initial geometry and the Sella saddle, we employ the \gls{roneb} protocol (Section \ref{sec:asp:eon:roneb}), leveraging the fact that \gls{neb} bands can be formed between arbitrary points.
 The resulting optimization history, plotted against the 1D path coordinate (defined in Section \ref{sec:asd:pviz}, Eq. \ref{eq:path_coord}), is shown in Figure \ref{fig:s000_rcpath}.
 The ``reactant'' configuration is the initial configuration (at \(s=0\), \(E=0 \text{ eV}\)), and the ``product'' is the Sella-located saddle (at \(s \approx 5.2 \text{ \AA}\), \(E \approx -1.3 \text{ eV}\)).

-The trajectory reveals a landscape far more complex than a simple ascent.
-The path does not lead directly to the Sella saddle.
-Instead, it first follows a steep, barrier-free relaxation from the high-energy reactant (\(E=0 \text{ eV}\)) into a previously uncharacterized, deep intermediate minimum at \(s \approx 1.1 \text{ \AA}\) (\(E \approx -5.3 \text{ eV}\)).
-From this newly discovered basin, the path must then climb out over a newly identified transition state (the inflection point at \(s \approx 2.4 \text{ \AA}\), \(E \approx -0.9 \text{ eV}\)) to finally reach the Sella saddle.

-The 2D landscape projection (Figure \ref{fig:s000_surface}), generated using the methods from Sec. \ref{sec:asd:pviz}, confirms this topography.
-This second NEB calculation maps the MEP specifically for the relevant event: the path from the initial reactant to the deep intermediate minimum.
-This ``top-down'' view clearly shows the reactant on a high-energy plateau (yellow contour, \(E \approx 0 \text{ eV}\)) and the minimum in a deep valley (dark teal, \(E \approx -5.3 \text{ eV}\)).
-The path (colored line) clearly traverses a small energy ridge, the highest point of which is marked by the white star.
-This star, which coincides exactly with the transition state for this path, is the \gls{gpd} saddle, confirming its identity as the correct, proximal barrier for the initial relaxation.